karthik2502/karthik2502/README.md

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 💼 &nbsp; I sell cars for a living.
+- 💼 &nbsp; I sell automobiles for a living.
-- ✍️ &nbsp; I like writing front end code, mostly javascript, when I am not chasing random strangers to make a sale.
+- ✍️ &nbsp; I write front end code, mostly reactjs.
-- 🤔 &nbsp; I have a thing for product management😜.
-I like designing prototypes for quirky product ideas that are sellable.
-Check out the product ideas tab on my website where I start with creating wireframes, explain the problem statement and value proposition, define objectives, use cases and build a business canvas.
-- 🧩 &nbsp; I am a blockchain newbie too.
-Ethereum specifically!
+- 🤔 &nbsp; I like designing prototypes and have taken a liking to Figma lately.

 <h3> 🛠 &nbsp;Tech Stack</h3>